The History of Finger Lakes Independence Center

 In May of 1988 the Finger Lakes Independence Center (FLIC) was incorporated and began operating as an independent living center.
 Originally located in the Clinton West Plaza, FLIC moved to our current location at 215 Fifth Street in 2003.

 When FLIC first opened, offering services for Information and Referral, Independent Living Skills and Training, Peer Counseling, and Individual and Systems Advocacy, we were one of 20 Independent Living Centers in the state as part of the NY Independent Living Centers Network (NYILC).
-Today there are 55 Independent Living Centers operating as part of the NYILC network.
+Today there are over 40 Independent Living Centers operating as part of the NYILC network.

 In 1993 FLIC became a United Way Partner Agency and we continue to work with United Way to offer support and programs, to people in the community with disabilities.